PierreSp/System-Development-LMU-WS17/README.md

 - run npm run develop (runs a webrowser with leaflet interface)

 ### Navigation
-- run server.java in sysdev.tcpserver
+- Install tmux before running the commands or follow the steps in the runscript.
+If tmux is installed
-- run ```mvn exec:java -Dexec.mainClass="sysdev.Main"``` from the root directory (starts the jersey server)
+- run ```sh runscript.sh``` from the root directory (starts the jersey server)
-- Use the browser for navigation